PrefectHQ/prefect/docs/concepts/schedules.md

 The `Scheduler` service is started automatically when `prefect server start` is run and it is a built-in service of Prefect Cloud.

 By default, the `Scheduler` service visits deployments on a 60-second loop, though recently-modified deployments will be visited more frequently.
-The `Scheduler` evaluates each deployment's schedule and creates new runs appropriately.
+The `Scheduler` evaluates each deployment's schedules and creates new runs appropriately.
 For typical deployments, it will create the next three runs, though more runs will be scheduled if the next 3 would all start in the next hour.

 More specifically, the `Scheduler` tries to create the smallest number of runs that satisfy the following constraints, in order: